MANAGED OFFICE SPACES: COMPLETE GUIDE

 While sometimes confused with being the same as a serviced office, there is a distinct difference between the two.
-Managed offices are spaces that are purpose built as an office space and give the prospective occupants the opportunity to have much more control over the environment they work in.
-It is essentially an empty office that can be tailored to suit the exact needs of the occupant.
+Managed offices are purpose-built office spaces providing prospective business tenants with the opportunity to have much more control over their work environment.
+It is essentially an empty office that can be furnished and equipped to suit the exact needs of the occupant.

-You will also find that most managed offices come with basic cabling and some pieces of furniture, so there is some form of structure for commercial residents to work with.
-Office cleaning services may sometimes be included within the monthly fees, although companies will not have access to features such as meeting rooms and reception rooms that come with leasing a serviced office.
+You will also find that most managed workspaces come with essential cabling and some furniture, so there is some basic infrastructure for commercial residents to work with.
+While office cleaning services may sometimes be included within the monthly fees, companies will most likely not have access to features such as meeting rooms and reception rooms that come with leasing a serviced office.

-Businesses of all sizes choose to rent managed office space in London and across the UK because they can enjoy a wide variety of benefits including:
+Businesses of all sizes choose to rent managed office spaces because there are a wide variety of benefits, including:

-- Greater flexibility: Most managed office contracts last for at least 1-3 years, although sometimes shorter alternatives are available.
-This is particularly attractive to start-ups and small businesses who don’t have financial security to commit to a longer agreement.
+Greater flexibility: Most managed office contracts last at least 1-3 years, although sometimes shorter alternatives are available.
+This is particularly attractive to start-ups and small businesses that don’t have the financial security to commit to a longer-term agreement.
 If the company grows or decreases in size, it also offers more flexibility to react quickly and move to larger or smaller premises where appropriate.
-If you are a larger, more established company, agreements can be negotiated to last even longer, ensuring stability and security.
+If you are a larger, more established company, agreements can be negotiated to last longer than the standard, ensuring the stability and security of your workspace.

-- Aesthetic control: When you move into a managed office it is largely a blank canvas that you will have to fill in.
-The advantage here is you can create the exact environment that suits your business.
-This covers everything from desks and lighting, to the colour scheme and branding on display.
-It’s your office, so you remain in control of the space your staff are going to be working in.
+Aesthetic control: Moving into a managed workspace is like filling a blank canvas with colour.
+Instead of using a palette of colours, you will use office furniture and equipment.
+The advantage here is that you can create an environment that suits your business.
+This covers everything from desks and lighting to the colour scheme and branding on display.
+It’s your office, so you remain in control of the space your staff will use.

-- Increased privacy: With greater control comes increased privacy.
-You are not sharing any parts of the building with other companies, so you do not have to deal with untimely interruptions from anyone else.
-This allows you to focus without distraction and is ideal for companies who work on sensitive material, or when it comes to discussing and planning corporate activity.
+Increased privacy: With greater control comes increased privacy.
+For example, you are not sharing parts of the building with other companies, so you do not have to deal with untimely interruptions from anyone else.
+This allows your workforce to focus entirely without distraction.
+Such a level of privacy is also ideal for companies who work on sensitive material or when discussing and planning confidential corporate activity.

 WHAT’S INCLUDED IN A MANAGED OFFICE?

-Before you make the decision to commit to a managed office contract, you will want to know what comes with it when you move in.
-This will allow you to budget and understand what needs to be done to become operational.
+Before you commit to a managed office contract, you should know what comes with it when you move in.
+This allows you to plan your budget accordingly and understand what it takes for your business office to become operational.

 - Rent and utility bills (not including telecoms)